So here are some tips, not only to keep you from getting sick from your visit to the casino, but also from physically getting hurt at the casino.

-- If you have breathing problems, casinos are providing more and more smoke-free areas.
-Some, like Plainridge Park in Plainville, MA are completely smoke-free.
+1. If you have breathing problems, casinos are providing more and more smoke-free areas.
+Both Plainridge Park and MGM Springfield are completely smoke-free.
 Twin River Casino, in Lincoln RI, has their entire 2nd floor smoke-free.
+Tiverton Casino and both CT tribal casinos have non-smoking areas, and each have a non-smoking casino – Hall of the Lost Tribes at Mohegan Sun and Rainmaker Casino at Foxwoods.

-- Beware of non-rug surfaces – the combination of free drinks, wait staff, and unaware humans causes spills.
+6. Beware of non-rug surfaces – the combination of free drinks, wait staff, and players causes spills.
 Many accidents happen concerning high polished marble, mopping without warning, melting ice, slippery stairs, and escalators.

 And did I say WASH YOUR HANDS?!